Augustine Leudar: History

 He was born in Farnham, England in 1972 and attended Vinehall preparatory school.
 He then moved to Manchester where he attended Stretford Grammar School and started playing synths in various noise bands in Manchester.

 After living in the Peruvian Amazon for ten years, he returned to the UK to study sonic art at Middlesex University.
 He subsequently completed a master's degree in sonic art and 3D sound at the Sonic Arts Research center in Belfast, where he also completed a PhD in 3D sound art and plant electrophysiology.

 Work

+Leudars work 'Mexico Magico" featured at Royal Botanic Gardens, Kew.
 Soundscapes created in Peru were featured at Pragues' national gallery, the Rudolfinum in 2006, as part of the Impresse exhibition and accompanied the paintings of Czech painter Otto Placht.
 He created one of the largest 3D sound-art installation in the world at the tropical Biome at the Eden Project, in Cornwall, England, and other large scale installations for many events including Glastonbury's Shangri La, and Futuresonic in Manchester.
 Recently several multichannel sound installations in forests and botanic gardens across Europe and South America have sonified electrical signalling in plants and forests.
 Leudar is artistic director of immersive art studio "Magik Door".